surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/drawline.md

+---
+sidebar_position: 8

+keywords:
+  - ppm
+  - property parcel map
+  - gruhanaksha

+tags: [property parcel map, ppm, gruhanaksha]
+slug: drawline
+---

 # 🧭 Drawline Tool

-## 🗺️ Overview
+`deprecated:>v1.0.1`

-The **Baseline Tool** in QGIS allows users to create baseline geometries (📏 lines or 🟠 circles) based on a user-defined distance.
+The **Drawline** in QGIS allows users to create baseline geometries (📏 lines or 🟠 circles) based on a user-defined distance.
 This tool helps in digitizing and mapping linear and circular features with precision.

 ## ✨ Features